U.S. Work Visas

 Second exception: if an I-140 immigrant petition is filed and approved by USCIS before the six year limit is reached, and there are no currently available green card numbers for the employee’s employment-based (EB) category, employers can file for H-1B extensions in three-year increments until a green card number becomes available.

 It’s important to know that the U.S. government limits the total amount of new H-1B visas to 65,000 per fiscal year (October 1 to September 30), with an additional 20,000 available for foreign nationals who have earned a U.S. advanced degree.
 This is known as the H-1B cap.
 It’s also important to know that registration for H-1B visas is only during a designated period in March, so we’re very proactive with meeting deadlines.
+For those not selected in the lottery, we can advise alternatives to the H-1B.

 Certain employers are H-1B cap-exempt, meaning they are not subject to the 65,000/20,000 limit and can file H-1B petitions for individuals on any day of the year.
 Cap-exempt organizations generally include qualifying nonprofit higher education institutions, nonprofit organizations affiliated with or related to higher education institutions, nonprofit research organizations, nonprofit government organizations, and certain for-profit entities where the H-1B workers will spend all or most of their time working at a qualifying cap-exempt institution and perform duties and activities that advance the purpose or mission of the qualifying institution.